TWO: Freedom from the Power of Sin

 Sitting cross-legged on a woven grass mat in the sultry heat of west Pakistan, the Islamic call to prayer rang out from speakers at the nearby mosque.
 Young Pakistani women huddled around me in the brick classroom on our mission compound, the ceiling fan fluttering the pages of our Bibles.
 I tucked my headscarf behind my ears and launched into a lesson on freedom from the power of sin from Romans chapter six in my best Urdu language.

 “Our old natures have been crucified with Christ.
 We’re dead to sin,” I said.
 We are?
 I’m not.
 What does this even mean?
 “Sin is no longer master over us.
-We’re free from sin,” I continued in my best Urdu.
+We’re free from sin,” I said.
 I’m not free from sin.
 I’m angry, impatient, and anxious.
 Impure thoughts plague me.
 These verses do not describe me; they taunt me.
 Stiff-shouldered, I squirmed in my seat.
 God, help me.
 Teach me what Romans six means.
 Send me a teacher.

 Do you understand what Romans chapter six means?
 Do you long for your life to reflect its truth?
 To that end, read the text below and work through the study questions.
 I’ll meet you on the other side.